-After the Texas Teacher Retirement System foolishly sold its gold, Ohio became the only state to hold physical gold and silver in their state pension fund.
-The Ohio Police & Fire Pension Fund, worth almost \$16 billion, allocated 5% of its portfolio to sound money.
+After the Texas Teacher Retirement System foolishly sold its gold, Ohio became the only state to invest in gold in their state pension fund.
+The Ohio Police & Fire Pension Fund, worth almost \$18.5 billion, allocated 6% of its portfolio to sound money.

 Pension fund managers have a fiduciary duty to safeguard funds against foreseeable risk.
 With the practices of today's Federal Reserve, there is no risk more foreseeable than inflation.
-But almost none of these fiduciaries are fulfilling their duty to protect against this significant risk through an allocation to gold and silver.
+But almost none of these fiduciaries are fulfilling their duty to protect against this significant risk through an allocation of gold.

 While most public employee pension fund managers shy away from gold, they do so at their own risk, the risk of their pensioners, and the risk of taxpayers in their state.
-As a non-correlated asset to bonds, stocks, and other investments, precious metals are key to true diversification - as suggested by an increase overall returns while reducing volatility and severity of drawdowns.
+As a non-correlated asset to bonds, stocks, and other investments, precious metals are key to true diversification - as they increase overall returns while reducing volatility and severity of drawdowns.